Sunit-Shrestha/sunit-shrestha.github.io/README.md

 ## 🎮 Fun Projects

-- **🧠 Evolution Game**: Designed a 2D ecosystem of organisms with different cell types and trained an AI using NEAT (a genetic reinforcement learning algorithm).
+- **🧠 Evolution Game**: Designed a 2D ecosystem of organisms with different cell types and trained an AI for it using NEAT (a genetic reinforcement learning algorithm).
-- **🪟 SimpleXWM**: A minimal Xorg window manager that adds GUI functionality to the Linux terminal — fast, simple, and student-friendly.
+- **🪟 SimpleXWM**: A minimal Xorg window manager that adds GUI functionality to the Linux terminal
 - **🔧 Parallel CPU Architecture**: Built a simplified multi-core CPU design to make it easier for students to understand both the *circuit-level* and *conceptual* layers.

 ---